Force over Distance: Chapter 28

 Getting the guy to knock it off and go to sleep on a regular basis would be one hell of a tough sell.
 He doubted he’d get the scientist to agree to a toe-to-toe sleep match every night.
 In fact, it’d be a miracle if it ever worked again.
 He had, maybe, one more round of that in the cards on some night when Rush was in a good mood and they both were on top of their game.
 Barring that?

-He was going to have to convince the man.
+He was gonna have to convince the man.

 Across the room, Eli began clapping enthusiastically.
 Chloe’d finished her talk.
-Rush gave her a few pointers, then approached Young’s position.
+Rush gave her a few pointers, then approached Young.

 Young raised his eyebrows.